zmenciso/zc_plot/README.md

 be **appended after the external kwargs**.

 Alternatively, using **interactive mode** (`-i` or `--interact`) previews the parsed data and opens a kwarg editor.
-This is especially powerful when combined with the `-x` or `--export` switch, which saves the current kwargs to a properly-formatted text file.
+This is especially powerful when _combined with the `-x` or `--export` switch_, which saves the current kwargs to a properly-formatted text file.

-> _Pro tip:_ The `csv_dump` function turns this tool into a Cadence-to-csv
+> _Pro tip:_ The `csv_dump` function turns this tool into a
-> parser.
+> Cadence-to-actually-readable-csv parser.

 ### Replot